FY2020

 reporter

-Hirofumi Tanimoto (Associate Professor, Kyoto Koka Women's University / Project Associate Professor, Kyoto University)
+Hirofumi Tanimoto (Associate Professor, Kyoto Koka Women’s University / Specially Appointed Associate Professor, Kyoto University)

 reporter